 Duration: 2 Jul 2017 → 5 Jul 2017

 |Conference||33rd International Conference on Passive and Low Energy Architecture: Design to Thrive|

 |Abbreviated title||PLEA 2017|

 Nioi, A., Roe, J., Gow, A. J., McNair, D., & Aspinall, P. A. (2017).
 Evaluating blue spectral irradiance, illuminance level and the associations with health and wellbeing in older adults.
-Paper presented at Passive Low Energy Architecture 2017, Edinburgh, United Kingdom.
+Paper presented at 33rd International Conference on Passive and Low Energy Architecture: Design to Thrive , Edinburgh, United Kingdom.